mikecunha/mergepurge/README.rst

 Usage
 -----

-Check out the Jupyter Notebook [Usage\.ipynb](Usage\.ipynb) in the github repo for an example workflow of how to use mergepurge.
+Check out the Jupyter Notebook `Usage.ipynb` in the github repo for an example workflow of how to use mergepurge.
 <https://github.com/mikecunha/mergepurge/blob/master/Usage.ipynb>

 .. code:: python